 1. INTRODUCTION

 The Food and Agriculture Organization (FAO) defines food security as "a condition when all people, at all times, have physical and economic access to sufficient, safe, and nutritious food that meets their dietary needs and preferences for an active and healthy life."
-The four pillars of food security are: 1) Food availability, 2) Food access, 3) Food utilization, and 4) Food sustainability/stability.
+The four pillars of food security are: 1) Food availability, 2) Food accessibility, 3) Food utilization, and 4) Food sustainability/stability.
 Food is a primary need for life.

-Law No. 18 of 2012 concerning food mandates that the government has an obligation to realize diverse food consumption to meet the community's dietary needs in accordance with the potential and local wisdom of each Region.
+According to Law No. 18 of 2012 addressing food, the government is required to actualize diverse food consumption to meet the community's dietary needs in accordance with the potential and local custom of each region.
 Food is a primary necessity for society.
 Its presence or absence can lead to various problems.
 Food issues are highly crucial and are strongly influenced by socio-economic factors (Apid et al., 2022).
-As a major source of carbohydrates, staple food deserves greater attention compared to other nutrient sources.
+Staple foods deserves greater attention compared to other nutrient sources because they are significant source of carbohydrates

-In addition to socio-economic factors, food security in a region can also be disrupted by disasters.
+In addition to socio-economic issues, food security in a region can also be affected by disasters.
 Natural disasters generally occur suddenly and are unpredictable.
 Such events can hinder food accessibility.
 Disasters may take the form of landslides, droughts, floods, and others, all of which affect food security due to damaged agricultural land, decreased agricultural production, and even infrastructure destruction (L. R. E. Malau et al., 2021).
 Disasters also disrupt food distribution, which can ultimately lead to food insecurity.
 Over the past three years, Sukabumi Regency has frequently experienced disasters such as landslides, tornadoes, and floods (Sukmawani, Reny, & Endang, 2024).
 These disasters have occurred in various areas of the regency and have significantly affected food accessibility.

-As one of the major food-producing regions in West Java, Sukabumi Regency with its vast territory cannot rely solely on staple foods to meet its food needs.
+As one of the major food-producing regions in West Java, Sukabumi Regency with its vast territory cannot rely solely on staple foods to meet the food needs of its people.
 Alternative carbohydrate sources are also required as substitutes for staple foods.
-Previous studies by O. N. Falentianingrum et al. (2019) and Mojiono et al. (2020) demonstrated that alternative food sources with high carbohydrate content are mainly found in tubers.
+Previous studies by O. N. Falentianingrum et al. (2019) and Mojiono et al. (2020) revealed that alternative food sources with high carbohydrate content are mainly found in tubers.

 Every region in Indonesia has a diverse range of local foods.
-According to (Ula, 2021) local food is an innovation that can be implemented to address food security.
-Utilizing local foods with carbohydrate sources is an alternative food diversification strategy to maintain stable food intake in the face of the threat of food insecurity due to climate change, as is the case in Sukabumi Regency.
+According to Ula(2021)), local food can be utilized to address food security.
+Integrating local foods with carbohydrate sources is an alternative food diversification strategy to maintain stable food intake in the face of the threat of food insecurity due to climate change, as is the case in Sukabumi Regency.
 Sukabumi Regency has considerable agricultural potential, with a variety of commodities that can be utilized to overcome food accessibility constraints, particularly in disaster-prone areas.
 This forms the basis for the present study, which focuses on identifying locally available alternative food sources in disaster-affected regions.
 Sukabumi Regency is ranked 2nd in West Java Province with a score of 186.61.

 2. material and methods

-This research is a case study in an area that has a high level of disaster risk., The study was conducted in Sukabumi Regency, which consists of 47 districts.
+This research is a case study in a region with high risk of disaster.
+The study was conducted in Sukabumi Regency, which consists of 47 districts.
 Out of these, 18 districts were identified as disaster-affected areas (BPBD, 2025).
 These districts include Kadudampit, Curugkembar, Simpenan, Palabuhanratu, Waluran, Bantargadung, Cisaat, Cikembar, Warungkiara, Sagaranten, Lengkong, Jampangtengah, Ciemas, Cimanggu, Pabuaran, Gunungguruh, Cikakak, and Cicantayan.
 Sukabumi Regency is ranked 2nd in West Java Province with a score of 186.61.
 This research was carried out using a descriptive approach with the following stages: